Gympie: Attractions

-Gympie's Mary St offers a wide array of bars, cafes, and shops with 19th Century Victorian architecture.
+Gympie's Mary St offers a wide array of bars, cafes, and shops with 19th-century Victorian architecture.
 The historic Railway Hotel was built in 1915 and is listed on the Queensland Heritage Register.
 The Gympie Town Hall Reserve Complex, built in 1890, was added to the Queensland Heritage Register in 2011.

-Mothar Mountain Speedway is Gympie's local Speedway track.
-With a history spanning over 50 years, its most well known feature is the unique right hand kink.
-The venue hosts a variety of Classes including SSA Modified Sedans, SSA Super Sedans, SSA Junior Sedans SSA Production Sedans, SSA Street Stocks, Modlites and Late Models.
-The Speedway has hosted the Australian Title for SSA Production Sedans in 2014, and is scheduled to host the Australian Titles for Modlites and SSA Super Sedans in April 2023.
+Mothar Mountain Speedway is Gympie's local speedway track.
+With a history spanning over 50 years, its most well-known feature is the unique right-hand kink.
+The venue hosts a variety of classes, including SSA Modified Sedans, SSA Super Sedans, SSA Junior Sedans, SSA Production Sedans, SSA Street Stocks, Modlites, and Late Models.
+The speedway has hosted the Australian title for SSA Production Sedans in 2014, and was scheduled to host the Australian titles for Modlites and SSA Super Sedans in April 2023.

 The annual Heart of Gold International Short Film Festival is held in Gympie in March.